Dorian

 David looked up from his water bottle, face blank.
 “Did what?”

 Dorian grinned.
-“I asked Amara out last night.
+“I asked Amara out this week.
 Like, officially.
 Just us.
 This weekend.”

-David nodded once, but the smile didn’t stick.
-He looked back down at his notebook, shoulders hunched like the weight of the world was trying to fold him in half.
+David nodded once, but the smile didn’t last.
+He looked back down at his notebook, shoulders hunched like something was weighing on him.

 “You good?”
 Dorian asked, tone softening.